Model Inversion meets Cryptographic Fuzzy Extractors

 \subsection{Application: ML Face Authentication}

 \imgFaceAuth

 Billions of users have had password credentials leaked via data breaches, posing serious threats to security and privacy.
-As authentication services, for example ML-based face authentication like ClearView~\cite{2023:clearview-ai}, Smart-ID~\cite{iproov-ml} and crypto wallets~\cite{2024:biometric-wallet} store credentials (embeddings) derived from face images persistently, they face a similar risk from breach or theft~\cite{2024:outabox-breach}.
+As authentication services, for example ML-based face authentication like ClearView~\cite{2023:clearview-ai}, Smart-ID~\cite{iproov-ml} and crypto wallets~\cite{2024:biometric-wallet} that store credentials (embeddings) derived from face images persistently, face a similar risk from breach or theft~\cite{2024:outabox-breach}.

-A typical face authentication system employs two phases: enrollment and authentication, denoted by two functions \enroll and \auth respectively (see~\Cref{fig:face-auth}).
-During enrollment, the user provides an image to the authentication system.
-The authentication system calls the \enroll function on an image to extract a vector embedding.
-Specifically, the \enroll function uses an ML model $\calM$ often called a ``feature extractor" which generates a representative embedding vector $\x\in \mathbb{R}^\m$ for a given input image $I$.
-It then stores this embedding vector $\x$ in the database along with the username.
-When a user later tries to log into the system, it calls the \auth function using its face image $I'$, possibly different from $I$. \auth uses $\calM$ to generate an embedding $\x'$ from the given input $I'$, {and retrieves $\x$ from the database using the username}.
-If $I$ and $I'$ are similar, i.e. different images of the same face, $\calM$ produces vectors $\x$ and $\x'$ that are close (say in the standard $\ell_2$ distance).
-So, \auth compares the newly computed $\x'$ with the retrieved $\x$ and accepts the authentication request iff the two are close.
+A typical face authentication system employs two phases: enrollment (\enroll) and authentication (\auth), as depicted in ~\Cref{fig:face-auth}.
+During enrollment, the user provides an image $I$.
+An ML model $\calM$, often called the ``feature extractor", generates a representative embedding vector $\x\in \mathbb{R}^\m$ for $I$, which is stored as the user's credential in the database (e.g. indexed via username).
+When a user later tries to log into the system with a fresh image $I'$, an embedding $x'=\calM(I')$ is generated and the enrollment $\x$ is retrieved from the database (e.g. via username).
+The authentication request only succeeds when $\x'$ and $\x$ are close, say in the standard $\ell_2$ distance.

 In summary, the authentication server stores a high-dimensional {\em embedding vector} $\x$ in the database.
 It expects that a legitimate user will have face images that $\calM$ maps to vectors close to $\x$.
 It is equally important for security that an illegitimate user will {\em not} be able to present an input image at the time of authentication that $\calM$ maps to vectors close to $\x$.
-Modern neural networks and generative AI models generate embedding vectors in various practical ways that satisfy both these properties, with acceptably low error rates, and thus are increasingly being used in production systems~\cite{2015:facenet,2022:arcface}.
+Modern neural networks generate embedding vectors in various practical ways that satisfy both these properties, with acceptably low error rates, and thus are increasingly being used in production systems~\cite{2015:facenet,2022:arcface}.